-I’ve written about what self-care means to me in the past but today I wanted to share more about that and how important self-care is when you work from home.
+I’ve written about what self-care means to me in the past but today I wanted to share more about that and how important it is that you really focus on self-care when you work from home.

-Working from home in one form or another is pretty much most people’s dream job and over the last few months, more and more of us have been given the opportunity to do that.
-Even when things go back to normal (albeit a new normal) I personally can’t see a time when everyone is called back into the office to work again.
+Working from home in one form or another is pretty much most people’s dream job and over the last year or so, more and more of us have been given the opportunity to do that and I’m not sure that our working world will ever go back to the way it used to be.

 Don’t get me wrong, I do think a lot of people will have to go back to work in their usual place of work but so many companies have had to invest in the infrastructure (get me using big words today) to allow their workers to work from home during the current crisis that I genuinely can’t see them all just writing off that time and investment and blanket recalling everyone back to their offices.

-Which means that lots more of us will be working from home in some capacity – even if it’s just a couple of days a week with the rest of the time spent in the office.
-And that’s going to mean some big lifestyle changes for people along with the need to make sure that self-care when you’re working from home should be a big priority!
+Which means that lots more of us will be joining the working from home gang in some capacity – even if it’s just a couple of days a week with the rest of the time spent in the office.
+And that’s going to mean some big lifestyle changes for people along with the need to make sure that self-care when you work from home should be a big priority!

 First up, what is self-care?